-Show that globalization has a long history and point to the shifts within the process.

-- Analyze the implication of globalization for local economies. - Discuss how globalization is experienced differently by different social groups. - Familiarize with the Pro- to-Industrial phase and Early - factory system. - Familiarize with the process of industrialization and its impact on labour class. - Enable them to understand industrialization in the colonies with reference to Textile industries. - Identify the link between print culture and the circulation of ideas. - Familiarize with pictures, cartoons, extracts from propaganda literature and newspaper debates on important events and issues in the past. - Understand that forms of writing have a specific history, and that they reflect historical changes within society and shape the forces of change.
+- Show that globalization has a long history and point to the shifts within the process. - Analyze the implication of globalization for local economies. - Discuss how globalization is experienced differently by different social groups. - Familiarize with the Pro- to-Industrial phase and Early - factory system. - Familiarize with the process of industrialization and its impact on labour class. - Enable them to understand industrialization in the colonies with reference to Textile industries. - Identify the link between print culture and the circulation of ideas. - Familiarize with pictures, cartoons, extracts from propaganda literature and newspaper debates on important events and issues in the past. - Understand that forms of writing have a specific history, and that they reflect historical changes within society and shape the forces of change.

-Unit 2: Contemporary India - II 55 Periods Themes Learning Objectives Resources and Development: Types of Resources Development of Resources Resource Planning in India Land Resources Land Utilization Land Use Pattern in India Land Degradation and Conservation Measures Soil as a Resource Classification of Soils Soil Erosion and Soil Conservation Understand the value of resources and the need for their judicious utilization and conservation.
+Unit 2: Contemporary India - II 55 Periods Themes Learning Objectives Resources and Development Types of Resources Development of Resources Resource Planning in India Land Resources Land Utilization Land Use Pattern in India Land Degradation and Conservation Measures Soil as a Resource Classification of Soils Soil Erosion and Soil Conservation Understand the value of resources and the need for their judicious utilization and conservation.
 2. Forest and Wildlife Biodiversity or Biological Diversity Flora and Fauna in India Vanishing Forests Asiatic Cheetah: Where did they go?
-The Himalayan Yew in trouble Conservation of forest and wildlife in India Project Tiger Types and distribution of forests and wildlife resources Community and Conservation Note: The chapter 'Forest and Wildlife' to be assessed in the Periodic Tests only and will not be evaluated in Board Examination.
-Understand the importance of forests and wild life in one environment as well as develop concept towards depletion of resources.
-Water Resources: Water Scarcity and The Need for Water Conservation and Management Multi-Purpose River Projects and Integrated Water Resources Management Rainwater Harvesting Comprehend the importance of water as a resource as well as develop awareness towards its judicious use and conservation.
+The Himalayan Yew in trouble Conservation of forest and wildlife in India Project Tiger Types and distribution of forests and wildlife resources Community and Conservation Note: The chapter 'Forest and Wildlife' to be assessed in the Periodic Tests only and will notbe evaluated in Board Examination.
+Understand the importance of biodiversity with regard to flora and fauna in India.
+Analyse the importance of conservation of forests and wildlife.
+Water Resources Water Scarcity and The Need for Water Conservation and Management Multi-Purpose River Projects and Integrated Water Resources Management Rainwater Harvesting Comprehend the importance of water as a resource as well as develop awareness towards its judicious use and conservation.

-Note: The chapter 'Water Resources' to be assessed in the Periodic Tests only and will not be evaluated in Board Examination.
+Note: The theoretical aspect of chapter 'Water Resources' to be assessed in the Periodic Tests only and will not be evaluated in Board Examination.
+However, the map items of this chapter as given in the Map List will be evaluated in Board Examination.

-4. Agriculture:
+4. Agriculture